Harmonic oscillator: Sinusoidal driving force

 is the phase of the oscillation relative to the driving force.
 The phase value is usually taken to be between −180° and 0 (that is, it represents a phase lag, for both positive and negative values of the arctan argument).

 For a particular driving frequency called the resonance, or resonant frequency $\omega_r = \omega_0 \sqrt{1 - 2\zeta^2}$, the amplitude (for a given $F_0$) is maximal.
 This resonance effect only occurs when $\zeta < 1 / \sqrt{2}$, i.e. for significantly underdamped systems.
 For strongly underdamped systems the value of the amplitude can become quite large near the resonant frequency.

-The transient solutions are the same as the unforced ($F_0 = 0$) damped harmonic oscillator and represent the systems response to other events that occurred previously.
-The transient solutions typically die out rapidly enough that they can be ignored.
+The transient solutions are the same as the unforced ($F_0 = 0$) damped harmonic oscillator and represent the system's response to other events that occurred previously.

 Parametric oscillators

 A parametric oscillator is a driven harmonic oscillator in which the drive energy is provided by varying the parameters of the oscillator, such as the damping or restoring force.

 A familiar example of parametric oscillation is "pumping" on a playground swing.

 A person on a moving swing can increase the amplitude of the swing's oscillations without any external drive force (pushes) being applied, by changing the moment of inertia of the swing by rocking back and forth ("pumping") or alternately standing and squatting, in rhythm with the swing's oscillations.
 The varying of the parameters drives the system.
 Examples of parameters that may be varied are its resonance frequency $\omega$ and damping $\beta$.

 Parametric oscillators are used in many applications.
 The classical varactor parametric oscillator oscillates when the diode's capacitance is varied periodically.
 The circuit that varies the diode's capacitance is called the "pump" or "driver".
 In microwave electronics, waveguide/YAG based parametric oscillators operate in the same fashion.
 The designer varies a parameter periodically to induce oscillations.

 Parametric oscillators have been developed as low-noise amplifiers, especially in the radio and microwave frequency range.
 Thermal noise is minimal, since a reactance (not a resistance) is varied.
 Another common use is frequency conversion, e.g., conversion from audio to radio frequencies.
 For example, the Optical parametric oscillator converts an input laser wave into two output waves of lower frequency ($\omega_s, \omega_i$).

 Parametric resonance occurs in a mechanical system when a system is parametrically excited and oscillates at one of its resonant frequencies.
 Parametric excitation differs from forcing, since the action appears as a time varying modification on a system parameter.
 This effect is different from regular resonance because it exhibits the instability phenomenon.